oddbird/susy/docs/install.rst

 Bundler or Rails
 ----------------

-.. warning:: In order to use Susy 2 with Rails you must update your Gemfile to use sass-rails ~> 5.0.0.beta1.
+.. warning:: In order to use Susy 2 with Rails you must update your Gemfile to use sass-rails ~> 5.0.0.
 This is because Susy 2 requires Sass >= 3.3 whilst Rails 4.1 and below include a version of sass-rails which does not support Sass 3.3.
-As you can see the sass-rails requirement is still in beta so proceed with a drink in hand.

 .. code-block:: ruby

   # Gemfile
   # gem 'sass-rails', '~> 4.0.3'
-  gem 'sass-rails', '~> 5.0.0.beta1'
+  gem 'sass-rails', '~> 5.0.0'
   gem 'susy'

   # If you want Compass: